-Dr. Brian Brink worked for the Anglo American Group in South Africa for 33 years.
+Brian Brink worked for the Anglo American Group of companies for 33 years.
 He retired as Chief Medical Officer at the end of 2014.
-During his tenure he advised Group companies on a broad range of health issues, including occupational health, employee health and wellbeing, disease management, employee and family health benefits, as well as health systems strengthening in disadvantaged communities.
-Dr. Brink strived to enhance the role of the private sector as a partner in improving access to sustainable, quality healthcare- particularly in developing countries.
+Dr. Brink strived to enhance the role of the private sector as a partner in improving access to sustainable, quality healthcare, particularly in developing countries.

 In recognition of his contribution to the fight against AIDS, particularly in the private sector, Dr. Brink was awarded an honorary doctorate in medicine by the University of the Witwatersrand in December 2014.